 But preserving memories isn’t the only reason to collect family recipes, says Pat Cornett, a food writer and former docent of the Longone Culinary Archives at the University of Michigan’s Clement Library in Ann Arbor, Mich.
 “Family recipes are important documents in the genealogical sense,” she says.
 “They preserve a personal part of our heritage and our pasts.”

-You didn’t inherit a box full of family recipes?
-Don’t worry — just use these strategies for collecting and preserving your family’s treasured food memories.
+You didn’t inherit a box full of food memories?
+Don’t worry—just use these strategies for collecting and sharing your family’s treasured family recipes.

 If your family recipe box is empty, there are several simple and fun ways you can fill it: